is an online literary journal for computational poetry and

 - We use this style guide to edit

 Taper.
-The more you can adhere to it in providing us poems,
+The more you can adhere to it in providing us poems and

-creative statements, and author bios, the easier it will be to edit and
+creative statements, the easier it will be to edit and produce the

 - Please refer to this About page for license

 terms under which all poems have been and will be released; by